nloyfer/wgbs_tools/tutorial/README.md

 ## Bimodal and ASM analysis

 Bimodal regions are those where CpG methylation is distributed from two differently behaving sources.
 One common example of this, in samples with pure cell types, is allele-specific methylation (ASM).
 Allele specific methylation is the phenomenon whereby one allele is highly methylated and the other is lowly methylated.
 This occurs in sequence-dependent ASM, meQTLs, and imprinting control regions, as well as some other phenomenon. wgbstools provides tools for bimodal and ASM analysis.
+- **TODO** phrasing - I wouldn't write this description, dunno if it's how things are written.
+My version follows:
+Allele specific methylation is a phenomenon where two alleles differ significantly in the methylation of a specific region.
+ASM can be sequence dependent, imprinted depending on parental origin of the allele, or related to other phenomena. wgbstools provides tools for identifying bimodal regions and for ASM analysis.

 We begin by creating pat files for our bam:
 ```bash